zetaops/ulakbus-ui/UI_APP.md

-# UI APP
+# ZOPS UI APP

+## Backend Driven UI
+Zops UI is a render engine which interprets pre-structured json strings provided by backend to convert them into html elements and components to draw user interfaces. `json strings` can include any combination of those items:

+* data
+* page structure elements
+* layout definition
+* component information.

+Although the API is totally `RESTful`, APP's main communication method is `websocket`. `Websokcet` provides uninterrupted communication between backend and frontend which is faster and more flexible then the REST one.
+UI app can handle and reflect data loads, layout changes, user interactions fastly and continuously.

+ZOPS UI is a single page application (SPA) and we call the any rendered views as `screen`.
+Screens can be

 ## Supported Devices
 Firefox, Chrome, Safari, Internet Explorer

 ## Web Socket Connection / Session Management
-Web socket connection starts just after session cookie is set and is closed by end of the session.
-We aim all communication between backend and UI should be passed through web socket connection.
-On any page async messages (requests) and their responses must be handled properly and respectful for session state.
-XHR also is an alternative and must work when session expires or is needed to be refreshed or users try to view page by clicking an external URL.
+`Websocket` connection starts just after session cookie is set and is closed by end of the session.
+We propose all communication between backend and UI should be passed through `websocket` connection.
+On any page async messages (requests) and their responses must be handled properly and must care of session state.
+`XHR` also is an alternative and must work when the session expires or is needed to be refreshed or users try to view page by clicking an external URL.
 Page views by an external URL must be handled properly, users must be redirected login page if they are not already signed in, and after successful login, they must be redirected back the page which they are looking for by establishing web socket connection properly.

 Simply, communication between UI and Backend can be separated into two type:
 - **Workflows and views** well defined, structured json strings including all